-- Chief Executive - Strategic Director of Children and Adult Services - Strategic Director of Environment, Neighbourhoods and Growth - Strategic Director of Finance - Strategic Director of Housing - Strategic Director of Integrated Care and Health - Assistant Chief Executive Governance and Assurance - Assistant Chief Executive Strategy and Communities - Director of Children and Families - Director of Public Health
+- Chief Executive - Strategic Director of Children and Adult Services - Strategic Director of Environment, Sustainability and Leisure - Strategic Director of Resources (the council's chief finance officer) - Strategic Director of Housing - Strategic Director of Integrated Care and Health - Assistant Chief Executive Governance and Assurance (the council's monitoring officer) - Assistant Chief Executive Strategy and Communities - Director of Children and Families - Director of Public Health

 Deputy chief officer posts are those posts that report into a chief officer.
 They are a mixture of director, assistant director, and head of service posts.
-Officers who provide support services are excluded from the definition of a deputy chief officer.
+Officers who provide administrative support are excluded from the definition of a deputy chief officer.

-It is a requirement of the Localism Act 2011 that this pay policy statement is:

-- approved by Council Assembly every year - published on the council's website
+It is a requirement of the Localism Act 2011 that this pay policy statement is approved by Council Assembly every year and published on the council's website.